inobulles/aqua-manager/README.md

 ### --create

 Switch to creation mode.
-This will create the folder structure and files of the whole project.
+This will create the folder structure and layout the files (with default values) of the whole project.

+### --layout

+Switch to layout mode (technically useless as this is the default).

 ### --path

-The path in which to create a project when in creation mode or the path to the project in which to modify properties when in modification mode.
+The path in which to create a project when in creation mode or the path to the project to layout when in layout mode.
 The default value is set in `DEFAULT_PATH` and is `./`.

+### --type

+Set the project type.
+This will affect the folder structure.
+Valid project types are `custom`, `zasm`, `amber`, `native-c`, and `native-c++`.
+As of aquaBSD 1.0 Alps, `native-c` is the default, but it may end up being `amber` in the future.

+## Recognized properties

+Properties are read in a `meta.json` JSON (with C comments) file in the root of the project directory.
+More information can be found in the ZPK standard, but here is a list of the properties and their default values:

-### --unique
+### unique

 Set the `unique` value of the project.
 This is meant to be a string which uniquely identifies any package.
 The default value is set following this algorithm: